From Clarity to Efficiency for Distributed Algorithms: Incrementalizing expensive synchronizations

 The new method here is for (1) systematic handling of quantifications for synchronization as expensive queries, especially nested alternating universal and existential quantifications and quantifications containing complex order comparisons and (2) systematic handling of updates caused by all sending, receiving, and handling of messages in the same way as other updates in the program.
 The result is a drastic reduction of both time and space complexities.

 \myparag{Expensive computations using quantifications} Expensive computations in general involve repetition, including loops, recursive functions, comprehensions, aggregations, and quantifications over collections.
 Optimizations were studied most for loops, less for recursive functions, comprehensions, and aggregations, and least for quantifications, basically corresponding to how frequently these constructs have traditionally been used in programming.
 However, high-level queries are increasingly used in programming, and quantifications are dominantly used in writing synchronization conditions and assertions in specifications and very high-level programs.
-Unfortunately, if implemented straightforwardly, each quantification incurs a cost factor that is linear in the size of the collection quantified over.
+Unfortunately, if implemented straightforwardly, each quantification introduces a cost factor that is linear in the size of the collection quantified over.

 Optimizing expensive quantifications in general is difficult, which is a main reason that they are not used in practical programs, not even logic programs, and programmers manually write more complex and error-prone code.
 The difficulty comes from expensive enumerations over collections and complex combinations of join conditions.
-We address this challenge by converting quantifications into aggregate queries that can be optimized systematically using previously studied methods.
-However, a quantification can be converted into multiple forms of aggregate queries.
+We address this challenge by converting quantifications into aggregations that can be optimized systematically using previously studied methods.
+However, a quantification can be converted into multiple forms of aggregations.
 Which one to use depends on what kinds of updates must be handled, and on how the query can be incrementalized under those updates.
-Direct conversion of nested quantifications into nested aggregate queries can lead to much more complex incremental computation code and asymptotically worse time and space complexities for maintaining the intermediate query results.
+Direct conversion of nested quantifications into nested aggregations can lead to much more complex incremental computation code and asymptotically worse time and space complexities for maintaining the intermediate query results.

-Note that, for an existential quantification, we convert it to a more efficient aggregate query if a witness is not needed; if a witness is needed, we incrementally compute the set of witnesses.
+Note that, for an existential quantification, we convert it to a more efficient aggregation if a witness is not needed; if a witness is needed, we incrementally compute the set of witnesses.